FIIT-TEAM8/team_documentation/docs/modules/elasticsearch.md

   * python -m venv .\venv
   * .\venv\Scripts\activate
   * pip install -r requirements.txt
-  * create your own mongo_db.env file according to mongo_db.example.env
+  * create your own mongo_db.env and es_indexer file in configs folder based on their examples
   * docker-compose up -d

-Last command in Development section runs network with Elasticsearch, MongoDB, Kibana and our own container which takes data from MongoDB and index them in Elasticsearch.
+Last command in Development section runs network with Elasticsearch, MongoDB, Kibana and our own container which connects through ssh MongoDB tunneling to our production database.
+After successfull connection it retrieves articles, which will be indexed in Elasticsearch and used for seeding local MongoDB.

-**FUTURE WORK:** Container for indexing should read data from MongoDB on our remote server, seed local database and after that index all downloaded data in local Elasticsearch.

 ## Deployment
-After any commit / merge to the main branch, a github action is ran that builds the docker image, pushes it to dockerhub and updates the running container on our production server.
+After any commit / merge to the main branch, a github action is ran that builds the docker image for es_indexer and pushes it to dockerhub.

 ## Test
   * cd ./test